atsanda/candy-shop/README.md

 DJANGO_SETTINGS_MODULE=candy_shop.config
 DJANGO_CONFIGURATION=Local
 ```
-* run test to check your installation
+* run tests to check your installation
 ```.bash
 $ pytest
 ```

 ## Deployment

-The app was deployed to corresponding virtual machine, which was given to all entrants.
-My settings for deployment were taken from [this video](https://youtu.be/FLiKTJqyyvs).
+The app was deployed to the corresponding virtual machine, which was given to all entrants.
+My setup for deployment were taken from [this video](https://youtu.be/FLiKTJqyyvs).
 The video offers to deploy through gunicorn, nginx and supervisor, which I did.

 ## Tests